stanilpaul/learning_terraform_2nd_time/lab23_homework/README.md

 - one data block for RG
 - 2 vnets
-- subnets w-> autogenarated address from vnet address space
+- subnets -> autogenarated address from vnet address space
 - seach subnet have nsg
 - all nsg have same rules
 - associate nsg to subnet